Riegelmann Boardwalk: Cultural significance

-Accolades
+Accolades and landmark designations

 At the time of its construction, the boardwalk was considered the most important public works project in Brooklyn since the Brooklyn Bridge, which had been completed in 1883.
 One newspaper described the project thus: "New York scientists and engineers have succeeded where King Canute failed to halt the onward march of the tides."
 The boardwalk immediately became one of Coney Island's biggest draws after its opening.
 A columnist for the Brooklyn Times-Union wrote in 1932 that, so powerful was the boardwalk's effect, "the boardwalk and Coney Island are now synonymous".

 In 1994, the American Shore & Beach Preservation Association recognized the boardwalk as an "infrastructure accomplishment" comparable to the Catskill Watershed and Central Park.
 In giving the award, the ASBPA stated that the boardwalk had served people who would otherwise "not have access to exclusive Long Island beaches".
 The city's Landmarks Preservation Commission designated the boardwalk as one of the city's scenic landmarks in 2018, having previously rejected it for landmark status.